LWilsonDev/recipe-book/README.md

 ## Credits

-This app is intended only as an educational project, not for actual real-world deployment.
+This app is intended only as an educational project.

 #### Content: